General Terms and Conditions of Delivery of Schmid AG, energy solutions, and its group companies (valid from February 1, 2025)

 or declare withdrawal from the contract and demand compensation, granting a reasonable grace period.

-8. reservation of title
+8. Retention of title

 8.3 The PURCHASER shall maintain the delivered items at his own expense for the duration of the retention of title and insure them in favor of SCHMID against theft, breakage, fire, water and other risks.
 Furthermore, he shall take all measures to ensure that SCHMID’s claim to ownership is neither impaired nor revoked.
 If the CUSTOMER fails to do so, SCHMID shall be entitled to take out such insurance at the CUSTOMER’s expense.

-9. delivery period
+9. Delivery period

 9.2 If a delivery date is agreed, this shall be deemed to have been specified as accurately as possible in accordance with the best possible foresight.
 However, it is not guaranteed.
 Delivery dates are only binding if they are expressly designated as fixed dates in the order confirmation.